1. What is Course Registration?

 【Notes】

-- Automatically registered subjects and designated classes will be registered by the University.
+- Courses registered by the University and designated classes will be registered by the University.

 1-5.
 Trading Registered Courses with Other Students